-Rapid application development is an agile methodology for software development that seeks to speed up the development process without sacrificing quality.
+Rapid application development (often referred to as RAD) is an agile software development methodology that seeks to speed up the development process without sacrificing quality.

-Recognizing this, software development teams who rely on rapid application development have contributed to a massive market boom in recent years.
-Between the years 2021-2026, rapid application development will see a compound annual growth rate (CAGR) of a whopping 42.6%.
+Recognizing this shift, software development teams that rely on rapid application development methodologies have contributed to a massive market boom in recent years.

 Many factors contribute to this impressive growth rate.
-First and foremost, people are investing more money and time into mobile apps
+First and foremost, organizations are investing more money and time into mobile and web app development, where rapid prototyping and user feedback play a decisive role.

-For your business particularly, there may be many reasons leading you to inquire about rapid application development, how it works, and the benefits it can provide.
-To learn more about rapid application development, keep reading!
+For your business, particularly, there may be several reasons driving interest in rapid application development, including how the RAD model works and the benefits it can provide throughout the software development life cycle.
+To learn more about rapid application development, keep reading.

 What Is Rapid Application Development?

-RAD can also point to a more definitive approach to software development that was popularized by James Martin in the 1980s and published via the book Rapid Application Development in 1991.
+RAD can also point to a more definitive approach to software development that was popularized by James Martin in the 1980s and published in the book Rapid Application Development in 1991.

 Advantages of RAD